-AARHUS GYMNASIUM Academic integrity is a complex idea, including actions and behaviours that affect the way we do and present our assignments, and take exams.
+Academic integrity is a complex idea, including actions and behaviours that affect the way we do and present our assignments, and take exams.
 As a result, breaches of academic integrity can arise in a variety of circumstances (detailed below).
-Even if a breach is unintentional - perhaps it hadn't been clearly defined beforehand - unintentional and intentional breaches will be met with consequences.
+Even if a breach is unintentional, unintentional and intentional breaches will be met with consequences.